xiaohunying/notes/pages/aws-security.md

 # AWS CloudTrail

-AWS CloudTrail **records and tracks all API requests** in your AWS account.
+AWS CloudTrail **records and tracks all API requests in your AWS account**.
 These requests can be initiated from SDKs, AWS CLI, AWS management console or another AWS service.
 CloudTrail is a **global** service supporting all regions.